www.locriantica.it

 Holy Hera you who often descend from the heavens

-visit your Lacinian sanctuary sweet-scented with incense,
+visit your Lacinian sanctuary sweet-scented of incense,

 accept the byssus cloak which Teofilis, daughter of Kleochas,